AndrewBCN/Hantek_DSO2x1x_Linux/README.md

 3. builroot-tiny200 by AODZIP https://github.com/aodzip/buildroot-tiny200

-This project is a result of a thread on EEVBlog forum about hacking these Hantek DSOs:
+This project is a result of a thread on EEVblog forum about hacking these Hantek DSOs:

 https://www.eevblog.com/forum/testgear/hacking-the-dso2x1x/